-How Do I Submit an Appeal to Amazon: Best Practices
+How Do I Submit an Appeal to Amazon That Actually Works: Best Practices for Amazon Sellers

 Noah Wickham, Sales Director - My Amazon Guy